tiiuae/sbomnix/README.md

 $ src/provenance/main.py --help
 ```

+All tools support a consistent verbosity flag: no flag or `--verbose=0`
+shows INFO output, `-v` or `--verbose=1` enables VERBOSE progress
+details, `-vv` or `--verbose=2` enables DEBUG details, and `-vvv` or
+`--verbose=3` enables SPAM output.
+Repeated short flags are counted, so
+`-v -v`, `-vv`, and `--verbose=2` are equivalent.

 ## Buildtime vs Runtime Dependencies
 #### Buildtime Dependencies
 [Closure](https://nixos.org/manual/nix/stable/glossary.html#gloss-closure) of a nix store path is a list of all the dependent store paths, recursively, referenced by the target store path.
-For a package, the closure of it's derivation lists all the buildtime dependencies.
+For a package, the closure of its derivation lists all the buildtime dependencies.
 As an example, for a simple C program, the buildtime dependencies include packages to bootstrap gcc, stdenv, glibc, bash, etc. on the target architecture.
 Even a simple hello-world C program typically includes over 150 packages in its list of buildtime dependencies.
 It's important to note that generating buildtime dependencies in Nix does not require building the target.

-For reference, following is a link to graph from an example hello-world C program that includes the first two layers of buildtime dependencies: direct dependencies and the first level of transitive dependencies: [C hello-world buildtime, depth=2](doc/img/c_hello_world_buildtime_d2.svg).
+For reference, following is a link to a graph from an example hello-world C program that includes the first two layers of buildtime dependencies: direct dependencies and the first level of transitive dependencies: [C hello-world buildtime, depth=2](doc/img/c_hello_world_buildtime_d2.svg).

 #### Runtime Dependencies
 [Runtime dependencies](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-why-depends.html#description) are a subset of buildtime dependencies.
 Nix automatically determines the runtime dependencies by scanning the generated output paths (i.e. build output) for the buildtime dependencies' store paths.
 This means nix needs to build the target output first, before runtime dependencies can be determined.
 For reference, below is a complete runtime dependency graph of an example hello-world C program: